 In XERO click Payroll -> Pay employees -> Select the month -> Click Options -> Download Bank Payments File.

 Open your Telleroo account, click +New Pay run.
 Using the drop down menu (“select reason”) select PAYE Payroll.
 Upload the XERO file and follow the on screen instructions.

 The benefits of this process are clear if you are running a large team or making multiple payments, a huge time saving a reduction of human error risk.
 Rather than running the painful process of making each employees payment at a time you can load one file that pays all of the employees in the click of a few buttons.

 TIP: Before running the monthly payment run you need to make sure all employee bank details are up to date in the employee section of XERO.

-If you need help streamlining your processes or implementing processes to help run your business more efficiently please feel free to get in touch by using the contact section, emailing us on email@example.com or calling 020 8088 2590.
+If you need help streamlining your processes or implementing processes to help run your SME or startup more efficiently please feel free to get in touch by using the contact section, emailing us on firstname.lastname@example.org or calling 020 8088 2590.